igrishaev/lambda/README.md

 runtime rather than be a top-level `def` definition because `native-image` freezes the world, and you'll get weird behavior.

 The `:lambda` component depends on a `:handler` component.
-Here is a handler
+Here is a definition:
-definition:

 ~~~clojure
 (defrecord RingHandler [counter]